Back to Blog

 The Pattern

-- Warranties that signal confidence.
-Eight of ten carry lifetime warranties.
+• Warranties that signal confidence.
+Lifetime or near-lifetime.
 The manufacturers are betting you'll never need them.

 Building Your BIFL Kitchen